- Wildflower Viewing

 Daniel Boone Country

 The solid hemlock beams and knotty pine paneling complement the massive stone fireplaces in historic DuPont Lodge, one of the most beautiful state park lodges.
 Fifty-one rooms offer beautiful views and full amenities including interior corridors.
-All rooms totally renovated in 2006.
 Interested in cabins?
-Don’t forget about the park’s other accommodations, including Cumberland Falls cabin rentals, cottages and campsites.
+Don’t forget about the park’s other accommodations, including 25 cabins and cottages and 49 campsites.